Meet Jake Peek, criminal law recruit turned full stack web developer, who now runs his own web design agency.

 What was the best part of the course?

-How did you get such a high mark on the training, do you think?
+How did you achieve such a high mark on the training?

 How did you find the support throughout the course?